salmon982/interactive-rating-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://youtu.be/UShd9wHTR-o) - This helped me get a grip of how to style radio forms.
+- [Styling Radio Buttons](https://youtu.be/UShd9wHTR-o) - This helped me get a grip of how to style radio forms.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://youtu.be/fNcJuPIZ2WE) - This is an amazing video which helped me finally understand HTML form.
+- [Understanding HTML Forms](https://youtu.be/fNcJuPIZ2WE) - This is an amazing video which helped me finally understand HTML form.
 I'd recommend it to anyone still learning this concept.

 ## Author